-Hi, I’m Amy and today I’m going to be talking about the Portugal D7 Visa.
-The Portugal D7 visa is visa that allows temporary residence permit for entrepreneurs that want to open a business in Portugal.
-If you’re considering opening up a business in Portugal, or just want to live there for an extended period of time, this article is definitely something you’ll want to read.
-It’s also suitable for pensioners coming from outside of the EU who want to retire in Portugal and have income in their pension over €1000 a month.
+The Portugal D7 visa allows temporary residence permits for retirees or those with a passive income to live in Portugal.
+If you’re considering retiring in Portugal, or just want to live there for an extended period of time on a passive income (such as income from property), this article is definitely something you’ll want to read.
+It’s suitable for pensioners coming from outside of the EU who want to retire in Portugal and have income in their pension over €1000 a month.

 What are the Requirements for the Portugal D7 Visa?

 The first thing we’ll talk about is whether or not this article applies to you at all.
-The requirements to get this visa are very strict, and it’s only available to entrepreneurs who have a successfully-created business in their home country, and who want to move that business to Portugal.
+The requirements to get this visa are very strict, and it’s only available to pensioners or entrepreneurs who have a successfully created passive income business in their home country, and who want to live off that income in Portugal.
 The key here is that you must be the founder of the business.

 To make sure this applies to you, ask yourself if you are the founder of your own business (if yes, proceed), or if you just work for a company (if no, ignore this article).
-This D7 visa is usually suitable for digital nomads who earn money online (such as website designers) and also for pensioners retiring in Portugal with a certain amount of income.
+This D7 visa is usually suitable for people with a passive income (for example previous pensions, websites or property) and also for pensioners retiring in Portugal with a certain amount of pension for retirement.